understanding and overcoming impostor syndrome 1

 Reach out to trusted friends, family members, or mentors who can provide validation and support.
 Sharing your experiences and fears with others who can empathize can help alleviate the sense of isolation that often accompanies Impostor Syndrome.
 Consider seeking professional therapy or counseling, where you can work with a therapist to develop coping strategies and challenge negative beliefs.

-See also The Impact Of Positive Role Models In Our Lives
+See also The Role Of Discipline In Personal Development

 Setting realistic goals and expectations